Take back your weekends without sacrificing quality teaching!

 You should be able to download this “poster” sheet above by clicking here or on it.
 It will take you to Google Drive where you can download it without having to have a password or permission to access.
 If for some reason you are having trouble, email me so I can email it to you.
 Often people will request access through Google Drive/Docs and it will not allow me to email you back because of being a work email, so on.
 Instead email me directly please.
 (But really, it should work with no problems as I use a shareable link.)

-*If you liked this freebie, be sure to sign up for my monthly newsletter (above where it says subscribe by email) where you will get even more freebies each month that only subscribers will have access to!*
+*If you liked this freebie, be sure to sign up for my resources library (above where it says resource library.
+You’ll also be subscribed to my newsletter – but don’t worry, I don’t spam people!) where you will get even more freebies that only subscribers will have access to!*

 What tricks do you use to teach division vocabulary?
 I’d love to hear them in the comments below.